Terrorism in India: Manipur

 Like its sister states in Northeast, Manipur has experienced years of insurgency and inter-ethnic violence while it was part of Assam and sought more rights.
 The state joined India on 21 September 1949, when Maharaja Budhachandra signed a Treaty of Accession merging the kingdom into India; this merger was disputed by various groups in Manipur as having been completed without consensus and under duress.
 Manipur was part of Assam after 1949, became a Union Territory in 1956.
 The first armed opposition group in Manipur, the United National Liberation Front (UNLF), was founded in 1964, which declared that it wanted to gain more rights or outright independence from India.
 After several rounds of negotiations, Manipur became a full state in 1972 along with several other sister states of the Northeast.
 Post statehood, more groups continued to form in Manipur, each with different goals, and deriving support from diverse ethnic groups in Manipur.
 For example, in 1977 the People's Revolutionary Party of Kangleipak (PREPAK) was formed, the People's Liberation Army (PLA) was formed in 1978.
 In 1980, the Kangleipak Communist Party (KCP) was formed.
 These groups began a spree of bank robberies and attacks on police officers and government buildings.
 The state government appealed to the central government in New Delhi for support in combating this violence.
 In 1980, the central government brought the entire state of Manipur under the Armed Forces (Special Powers) Act (AFSPA) because its state government claimed that the use of the Armed Forces in aid of the state and local police is necessary to prevent violent deaths and to maintain law and order.

 The violence in Manipur includes significant inter-ethnic tribal rivalry.
 There is violence between the Meiteis, Nagas, Kukis and other tribal groups.
 They have formed splinter groups who disagree with each other.
 Other than UNLF, PLA and PREPAK mentioned above, other Manipuri insurgent groups include Revolutionary Peoples Front (RPF), Manipur Liberation Front Army (MLFA), Kanglei Yawol Khnna Lup (KYKL), Revolutionary Joint Committee (RJC), Peoples United Liberation Front (PULF), Kuki National Front (KNF), Kuki National Army (KNA), Kuki Defence Force (KDF), Kuki Democratic Movement (KDM), Kuki National Organisation (KNO), Kuki Security Force (KSF), Chin Kuki Revolutionary Front (CKRF), Kom Rem Peoples Convention (KRPC), Zomi Revolutionary Volunteers (ZRV), Zomi Revolutionary Army (ZRA), Zomi Reunification Organisation (ZRO), and Hmar Peoples Convention (HPC).

 According to SATP (the South Asia Terrorism Portal), there has been a large decline in fatalities in Manipur in recent decades.
-Since 2010, about 25 civilians have died in militants-related violence (about 1 per 100,000 people), dropping further to 21 civilian deaths in 2013 (or 0.8 per 100,000 people).
+Since 2010, about 25 civilians have died in militant-related violence (about 1 per 100,000 people), dropping further to 21 civilian deaths in 2013 (or 0.8 per 100,000 people).
 Most of these deaths have been from inter-factional violence.
 Elections have been held regularly over recent decades.
 The last state assembly elections were held in 2012, with 79.2% voter turnout and the incumbent re-elected to power.